-(=): the value of that parameter is identical to the value of the corresponding parameter of the preceding SaS primitive, if any.

-X(U) Use of this parameter is an user option

-X(D) Use of this parameter is an user option.
-If not provided, a default value will be used.

-- 5.2.1.2 SaCEPID: The local parameter "Safe connection endpoint identifier (SaCEPID)" is provided locally to identify each safe connection at a SaSAP. - 5.2.1.3 The Called address identifies the called SFM user. - 5.2.1.4 The Address type qualifies the usage of sub-parameters of called address (refer to section 8.3.1 for details). - 5.2.1.5 The Network address contains the network address of the called SaS user.
+- (=): the value of that parameter is identical to the value of the corresponding parameter of the preceding SaS primitive, if any. - X(U) Use of this parameter is an user option - X(D) Use of this parameter is an user option.
+If not provided, a default value will be used. - 5.2.1.2 SaCEPID: The local parameter "Safe connection endpoint identifier (SaCEPID)" is provided locally to identify each safe connection at a SaSAP. - 5.2.1.3 The Called address identifies the called SFM user. - 5.2.1.4 The Address type qualifies the usage of sub-parameters of called address (refer to section 8.4.1 for details). - 5.2.1.5 The Network address contains the network address of the called SaS user.
 This parameter is composed of sub-fields, e.g. the length of the called number, the type of number, the numbering plan, and the number itself. - 5.2.1.6 The Mobile Network ID identifies the mobile network.
 The Mobile Network ID shall consist of the Mobile Country Code and the Mobile Network Code according to [ITU-T E.212]. - 5.2.1.7 In the case of mobile originated calls, the connection request should contain the subparameter Mobile Network ID, to request the appropriate network associated with the called SaS-user. - 5.2.1.8 The parameter ETCS ID type together with ETCS ID is unique within the scope of ETCS and refers to ETCS equipment.
 The ETCS IDs are used by the safety layer during peer entity authentication.
-The ETCS-Id type and ETCS ID together with the application type identifies the safety service user. - 5.2.1.9 Called ETCS ID: The Called ETCS ID parameter conveys the ETCS ID associated with the SaS-user to which the safe connection is to be established. - 5.2.1.10 Calling ETCS ID: The Calling ETCS ID parameter conveys the ETCS ID of the requesting SaS-user from which the safe connection has been requested. - 5.2.1.11 Responding ETCS ID: The Responding ETCS ID parameter conveys the ETCS ID of the SaS-user to which the safe connection has been established. - 5.2.1.12 Application type: The application type is identical at the calling and called side (see section 8.2.4.6). - 5.2.1.13 Quality of Service class: The QoS parameters give SFM users a method of specifying their needs, and give the CFM a basis for selection of the protocol or for requesting services of lower layers.
-The QoS class is associated with a set of quality of service parameter values (see section 8.3.2.3).
-The QoS parameters will not be negotiated.
-The requested QoS parameter values have to be accepted by the service provider and the peer application, otherwise the connection establishment has to be rejected.
+The ETCS-ID type and ETCS ID together with the application type identifies the safety service user. - 5.2.1.9 Called ETCS ID: The Called ETCS ID parameter conveys the ETCS ID associated with the SaS-user to which the safe connection is to be established. - 5.2.1.10 Calling ETCS ID: The Calling ETCS ID parameter conveys the ETCS ID of the requesting SaS-user from which the safe connection has been requested. - 5.2.1.11 Responding ETCS ID: The Responding ETCS ID parameter conveys the ETCS ID of the SaS-user to which the safe connection has been established. - 5.2.1.12 Application type: The application type is identical at the calling and called side (see section 8.2.4.6). - 5.2.1.13 Quality of Service class: The QoS parameters give SFM users a method of specifying their needs, and give the CFM a basis for selection of the protocol or for requesting services of lower layers.
+The QoS class is associated with a set of quality of service parameter values (see section 8.4.2.4).
+The service parameter value's applicability can be subject to the transmission mode (CS or PS) for the specific connection.
+For applicable parameters, the QoS parameters will not be negotiated.
+The requested and applicable QoS parameter values have to be accepted by the service provider and the peer application, otherwise the connection establishment has to be rejected.